Fire-Treated Plywood and Lumber

 PROBLEM

 Particularly during the 1970s, there were numerous attempts made at producing fire-treated lumber and plywood.
-These materials were used extensively in buildings of all types, such as multi-family structures.
+These materials were used extensively in buildings of all types but particularly in multi-family and commercial buildings.
 This plywood and lumber is now notorious for losing its strength and, with plywood, delaminating.
 Many contractors have had problems with roof installations over these materials.

 ANALYSIS